 Dreadlocks are cool, especially on people who know how to wear a hairstyle like that.
 Though everyone can have them, they are more popular amongst people with curly and thick hair.
-Whether you have dreads or not, most of the people have some scalp or hair conditions problem, and dandruff is only one of them.
+Whether you have dreads or not, most people have some scalp or hair conditions problem, and dandruff is only one of them.

 Though it seems like a shallow problem, sometimes it can become an irritating issue.
 You should take care of your dreadlocks to ensure that they continue to grow.
 Like every other hairstyle, you should wash your dreadlocks regularly and use products such as oils, moisturizers, and shampoo to maintain your hair clean.
 We have done a tough job for you to find out the best shampoo for dreads and dandruff that you want to purchase.